Inger Støjberg: Political career

 After the head of government Anders Fogh Rasmussen transferred to a new role in NATO, Støjberg became, in April 2009, minister of employment and minister of gender equality, succeeding Claus Hjort Frederiksen in the post.
 In 2010, the ministries were restructured and Støjberg was, until the electoral defeat of the conservative camp in 2011, only minister of employment.
 In the opposition, Støjberg became one of the leading public voices of her party and occupied from 2014 to the electoral victory in 2015 the post of spokesperson for Venstre.
-She also served as the minister for immigration and integration between June 2015 and 2019, where she was noted for her many tightenings of the Danish refugee policy, most notably the "paradigm shift", under which the goal of the Danish refugee policy shifted from the integration of refugees to a emphasis on repatriation.
+She also served as the minister for immigration and integration between June 2015 and 2019, where she was noted for her many tightenings of the Danish refugee policy, most notably the "paradigm shift", under which the goal of the Danish refugee policy shifted from the integration of refugees to an emphasis on repatriation.

 In December 2020, Støjberg resigned as vice chair of Venstre following a request by Jakob Ellemann-Jensen, the chair.
 Venstre had previously supported impeaching Støjberg, following the 2016 instruction from her ministry to separate couples in refugee centres.
 After Støjberg had said that she did not support an impeachment process against herself, Ellemann-Jensen had asked her to resign.
 He furthermore claimed she had previously been disloyal to the party line.